Rene Anselmo: Early life

 Anselmo was born in Bedford, Massachusetts.
-His father was of Italian descent and the postmaster in Quincy, Massachusetts.
+His father was of Italian descent and the postmaster in Quincy.
 At the age of 16, he enlisted in the United States Marine Corps and flew 37 missions as a tail gunner on a dive bomber in the Pacific Theatre of Operations during World War II.

 He graduated from the University of Chicago in 1951.

 Career

 Anselmo travelled to Mexico, where he was hired by Televisa to produce television shows for Mexican television.
 He wed his wife Mary during his residence in Mexico.
-Anselmo returned to the United States in 1963 to help run the Spanish International Network Spanish language television network (the current day Univision).
+Anselmo returned to the United States in 1963 to help run the Spanish-language television network Spanish International Network (the current day Univision).
 In 1984, he co-founded PanAmSat.
 PanAmSat gained a foothold in the television market by providing satellite services for private commercial communication networks, such as those used by international conglomerates to connect far flung manufacturing operations around the globe or provide data connections between a large number of retail outlets and corporate headquarters.